-The dividend yield ratio shows the amount of dividends that a company pays to its investors in comparison to the market price of its stock.
+The dividend yield ratio shows the proportion of dividends that a company pays out in comparison to the market price of its stock.
 Thus, the dividend yield ratio is the return on investment to an investor if the investor were to have bought the stock at the market price on the measurement date.

 Dividend Yield Ratio Example